 Each department in the School of Education sets its own application deadlines.
 Prospective graduate students should contact their departments for more information.

 Prerequisites for Regular Admission

 - Undergraduate grade-point average of 3.0 or higher on a 4.0 scale

 - Graduate grade-point average of 3.5 or higher on a 4.0 scale

 - Graduate Record Examination general test scores

-- Completed bachelor’s or master’s degree in counseling, psychology, or a related area.
-(An applicant who does not have an undergraduate degree in education or psychology should have a minimum of 14 undergraduate credit hours in the behavioral sciences.)
+For Counseling Psychology - Completed bachelor’s or master’s degree in counseling, psychology, or a related area.
+(An applicant who does not have an undergraduate degree in education or psychology should have a minimum of 15 undergraduate credit hours in the behavioral sciences.)

 At the first enrollment, a doctoral student reviews any previous graduate work with an advisor to identify any course work in which the student is deficient.
 Students holding master’s degrees in other areas should recognize that such course work may require up to a year to complete and, in some instances, must be taken before the actual doctoral course requirements.